hagerhamed1420/MTA_Project-/README.md

 Use October for public awareness and new service announcements

-Schedule maintenance and cost-saving actions during January and February, when ridership is low
+Schedule maintenance and cost-saving measures during January and February, when ridership is low

 Expand high-demand bus routes and reduce waiting times

-Develop unified planning strategies for Metro North and LIRR based on their synchronized trends
+Develop unified strategies for Metro North and LIRR based on their synchronized behavior